📋 In This Guide

 Here are some early signs of Hallux Rigidus you should keep an eye out for:

-- Bony growths near an affected joint which make wearing shoes painful for patients.
+- Bony growths near an affected joint, which make wearing shoes painful for patients.

 - Mild to severe swelling around an affected joint, sometimes with redness present as well.